bcserviceshub/Backend-Dev-Online-Test/api_contract.md

 #### Variant Uniqueness Constraints

-1. **Unique attributes per product per vendor**: No two variants under the same product can have identical attributes
+1. **Unique attributes per product per vendor**: No two variants under the same product can have identical attributes and status
+   - *a vendor's product's variant should not have an identical combination of (attributes and status) every other combo is fine*
 2. **Unique SKU per vendor**: Each vendor must use unique SKUs across all their variants
+   - *a vendor's variant should not have an identical combination of (sku and status), every other combination is fine*

 ### Pricing Models

 The product service supports two mutually exclusive pricing models.
 The `pricing_model` is set at the **Product level** and applies to ALL variants under that product.

+> **Important**:
-> **Important**: Once a product has variants with prices, the pricing model CANNOT be changed.
+> - Once a product has variants with prices, the pricing model CANNOT be changed directly.
+> - For a vendor to change a product's pricing model, it's variants should be deleted before making the change.
+> - A deleted (`discontinued`) variant cannot be reactivated (set to `active`), even by admin, as doing so would cause an inconsistency.
+> - A vendor can have multiple variants under a product with the same sku/attributes, as long as their statuses are not the same.

 #### Fixed Price Model